lionelGoffaux/Simple-Game-Of-Life/README.md

 </body>
 ```

-Then you have to bind the id using the Game's bind methode with the ccs selector od your div tag as parameter
+Then you have to bind the id using the Game's bind methode with the ccs selector of your div tag as parameter

 ```javascript
 let app = Game.bind("#app")